How to cure gum disease without a dentist : Self help tips

 Floss regularly

 You should aim to floss at least once a day if you have any periodontal disease.
-If you do this, it could help to prevent plaque build-up, which can lead to gum disease.
+If you do this, it could help to prevent plaque build-up due to bacteria in the mouth, which can lead to gum disease.

 Use an antiseptic mouthwash